A Clean Crawlspace is Better For You and Your Home

 - Identify any threats to life and safety (rattle snakes, standing water with live electrical wires, etc.)

-- Determine if the space is dry enough to seal and insulate (may require additional site or under-building drainage improvements)
+- Determine if the space is dry enough to seal and insulate (may require additional site or drainage improvements)

 - Determine what grade of ground cover you’re going to install (common vapor barrier or advanced radon mitigation material)